Table of Contents

 Massachusetts Institute of Technology has around 480 student organizations that act as an outlet for all students involved.
 If you wanted to look for entertainment out of the institute, sports enthusiasts could check out a Red Sox game at Fenway Park or just enjoy the large variety of arts, theatre, and shopping that Cambridge offers.

 Research is the soul of MIT.
 Many technological advancements over the decades have pioneered at the Massachusetts Institute of Technology.
-They have a fiercely challenging intellectual environment, that fosters interdisciplinary work.
+They have a fiercely challenging intellectual environment that fosters interdisciplinary work.

-As a result, MIT is the Alma Mater to 89 Nobel Laureates.
+As a result, MIT is the Alma Mater of 89 Nobel Laureates.
 It boasts a strong team of wise and experienced faculty members and researchers.
 MIT’s notable alumni contain a richly diverse community of scholars united by their passion for learning.

 Anything else I should know?

 No. We will definitely keep on adding more to this blog.